Want the perfect workout program?Take Quiz

 In any case, sitting too much just simply isn’t good for you.
 We didn’t evolve this way.
 So it goes against our nature.
 Sedentary life is one of the causes of the obesity problem the modern world is facing.

-Sitting can lead to an increase in fat as it burns fewer calories than being active - Active being even just standing or walking around.
+Sitting can lead to an increase in fat as it burns fewer calories than being active.
+Active, being even just standing or walking around, is particularly beneficial for the endomorph body type, a somatotype with a slower metabolism and higher body fat percentage.
+Simply moving more leads to more calories burned.

-A study shows that standing up during an afternoon at work will burn 174 more calories than sitting (source).
+A study shows that standing up during an afternoon at work will burn 174 more calories than sitting9.

 It may seem negligible but if you times that by 365 (days of the year), that’s 63,510 calories.
 A pound of fat weights 3,500 calories, so that’s approximately 18 pounds of extra fat each year.
 See how things add up?